edwardjchou/edwardjchou.github.io/_pages/cv.md

 Education
 ------
-* M.S. in Computer Science, _Stanford University_, 2019 (expected)
+* M.S. in Computer Science, _Stanford University_, June 2019 (expected)
-* B.S. in Computer Engineering, _University of Illinois at Urbana-Champaign_, 2017
+* B.S. in Computer Engineering, _University of Illinois at Urbana-Champaign_, May 2017

 Publications
 ------